 - Dublin was the first city in Ireland or Britain to have an official residence for its Lord Mayor.

-- On the 25 April 1715, the Dublin Corporation purchased The Mansion House at a cost of £3,500 and also agreed to pay a yearly rent to Joshua Dawson of forty shillings and a loaf of double-refined sugar weighing six pounds each Christmas.
+- On the 25 April 1715, the Dublin Corporation purchased The Mansion House in Dublin at a cost of £3,500 and also agreed to pay a yearly rent to Joshua Dawson of forty shillings and a loaf of double-refined sugar weighing six pounds each Christmas.
 In return, Dawson agreed to build on an extra room to the house which could be used for civic receptions – the famous wood-panelled Oak Room.